RTL Nederland: Acquisitions

-Proposed merger
+Failed merger with Talpa

 After John de Mol raised his stake in SBS Broadcasting in 2017 to full ownership he sought a partnership with RTL Nederland.
 In his opinion there wasn't enough space for two major Dutch commercial television networks in the changed media landscape, RTL shut down his offer.
 However in June 2021 RTL Nederland and Talpa Network announced plans for a merger, pending approval by the European Commission and the Netherlands Authority for Consumers and Markets.
 In the new conglomerate, RTL Nederland is to hold 70% of the shares and Talpa 30%.
 Talpa Entertainment Productions and Talpa Concepts won't be a part of the merger.
-Both parties reasoned that a merger was the only solution to an ever growing presence of foreign media parties, giving space to a single commercial Dutch media company that's capable of producing specifically for the Dutch market.
-Critics however claimed that the failing of Talpa Network is the reason behind the merger.
-In January 2022 the Netherlands Authority for Consumers and Markets stated that it could not approve the merger as of yet and that further investigation to the consequences of price, quality and innovation is necessary.
-On the 30th of January 2023 the Authority announced that it would not approve the merger, citing that the merged company would become too powerful.
+Both parties reasoned that a merger was the only solution to an ever-growing presence of foreign media parties, giving space to a single commercial Dutch media company that's capable of producing specifically for the Dutch market.
+Critics however claimed that the failure of Talpa Network is the reason behind the merger.
+In January 2022 the Netherlands Authority for Consumers and Markets stated that it could not approve the merger as of yet and that further investigation to the consequences of price, quality, and innovation is necessary.
+On 30 January 2023 the Authority announced that it would not approve the merger, citing that the merged company would become too powerful.